cmdecker95/.dotfiles/README.md

 ## Usage

-There are two intended usage scenarios:

-1. **GitHub Codespaces.** Any new Codespace that I start runs `setup.sh` on initialization, which just copies my `.bashrc` into the dev container.
-Other terminal-based configurations are skipped, since Codespace workflows are centered on VS Code.

-2. **Personal Mac.** I run `dotfiles.sh` to clone and source my dotfiles on my Mac, whether to bootstrap a new one or get a fresh start on an old one.
+Run `dotfiles.sh` to clone and source these on a Mac, whether to bootstrap a new one or get a fresh start on an old one.

 > Prerequisites (instructions below)
 >